kubernetes-sigs/cluster-api-provider-aws/docs/book/src/crd/index.md

 &ldquo;OnDemand&rdquo; (default): The instance runs as a standard OnDemand instance.
 &ldquo;Spot&rdquo;: The instance runs as a Spot instance.
 When SpotMarketOptions is provided, the marketType defaults to &ldquo;Spot&rdquo;.
 &ldquo;CapacityBlock&rdquo;: The instance utilizes pre-purchased compute capacity (capacity blocks) with AWS Capacity Reservations.
-If this value is selected, CapacityReservationID must be specified to identify the target reservation.
+If this value is selected, either CapacityReservationID or CapacityReservationResourceGroupARN must be specified to identify the target reservation.
 If marketType is not specified and spotMarketOptions is provided, the marketType defaults to &ldquo;Spot&rdquo;.</p>
 </td>
 </tr>